-If a pupil's absence continue to rise after contacting their parent/carer, we will consider involving an education welfare officer.
+If a pupil's absence continues to rise after contacting their parent/carer, we will consider involving the local authority / external agencies to support the family.

 The persistent absence threshold is 10%.
 If a pupil's individual overall absence rate is greater than or equal to 10%, the pupil will be classified as a persistent absentee.